OCHA-DAP/ds-rosea-thresholds/scripts/asap/README.md

 ## Overview

 The ASAP threshold analysis pipeline calculates monthly population exposure to different warning levels across countries in the ROSEA (Regional Office for Southern and Eastern Africa) region.
-The main output is `monthly_country_exposure.csv`, which contains country-level monthly aggregations of population exposure to ASAP warning thresholds.
+The main output is `monthly_exposure_crop_rangeland_warnings.csv`, which contains country-level monthly aggregations of population exposure to ASAP warning thresholds.

 ## Analysis Logic